What is Wi-Fi 6?

 Licensing and migration

 Q. What are the licensing options for the Cisco Catalyst 9100 Access Points?

-A. Cisco DNA term-based licenses (AIR-Cisco DNA licenses) are mandatory with the purchase of Cisco Catalyst 9100 Access Points (except when connection to the AireOS controllers with sufficient number of perpetual AP/C1 licenses).
+A. Cisco DNA term-based licenses (AIR-Cisco DNA licenses) are mandatory with the purchase of Cisco Catalyst 9100 Access Points (except when connection to the AireOS controllers with a sufficient number of perpetual AP/C1 licenses).

-Note: Cisco DNA licenses are required for connecting any access point to the Catalyst 9800 Series Controllers, DNA Center.
+Note: Cisco DNA licenses are required for connecting any access point to the Catalyst 9800 Series Controllers, Cisco DNA Center.

 These access points support three types of Cisco DNA Licenses: Cisco DNA Essentials, Cisco DNA Advantage, and Cisco DNA Premier.
 Cisco DNA subscription licenses have to be purchased for a 3-, 5-, or 7-year subscription term.
 Upon expiration of the Cisco DNA license, the Cisco DNA features will expire, whereas Network Essentials and Network Advantage features will remain.